keirthana/anbox-cloud-docs/howto/upgrade/upgrade-anbox.md

     juju run lxd/0 upgrade-info

 Make a note of all the Juju units having available updates.
 Before proceeding, make sure that there are no active instances on the nodes.
-Then mark each LXD node that has updates available as unschedulable within AMS.
+Then mark each LXD node that has updates available as unschedulable in AMS.

     juju run ams/leader node-start-maintenance node=”<node_name>”

-where `<node_name>` refers to the LXD node name stored within AMS, e.g. `lxd0` if the Juju unit is `lxd/0`.
+where `<node_name>` refers to the LXD node name stored in AMS, e.g. `lxd0` if the Juju unit is `lxd/0`.
 This ensures that no new instances are spawned on those LXD nodes.

 After a node is successfully marked as unschedulable, we can safely upgrade it.
 To do this, run: